john9francis/radiation-modeling/timeSpentPhase2.md

 # Week 19 9/25-10/1

-- 9/25 12:50 pm .5 hr Testing if g4-brems takes into account relativistic contributions. the answer is yes.
+- 9/25 12:50 pm Testing if g4-brems takes into account relativistic contributions. the answer is yes.